survivejs/webpack-book/manuscript/appendices/06_glossary.md

 # Glossary

-Given webpack comes with specific nomenclature, I've gathered the main terms and their explanations below based on the book part where they are discussed.
+Given webpack comes with specific nomenclature, the main terms and their explanations have been gathered below based on the book part where they are discussed.

 ## Developing